LEARN MORE ABOUT THE HOLOCAUST AND MORAL COURAGE

 9th-10th Grade

-Third Place: Lili Denton, Saint Albert Catholic High
+Third Place: Gretchen Livingston, Saint Albert Catholic

 11th-12th Grade

-Second Place: Colette Lawler, Marian High School
+Second Place: Emma Sutton, Marian High School

-Third Place: Kate Hoppe, Marian High School
+Third Place: Ashley Mercer, Marian High School

-Honorable Mention: Lillian Wright, DC West High School
+Honorable Mention: Caitlyn Dunham, Marian High School